Advocate for a Child, become a CASA Volunteer

 CASA volunteers offer children trust and advocacy during complex legal proceedings and more importantly during one of the most traumatic times in their lives.
 The uniqueness of a CASA volunteer is that this volunteer is assigned one case at a time and visits the child/ren on a weekly basis.
 This allows the volunteer to have more time to discover the child’s history, lifestyle and needs in an effort to present the Judge with more relevant information regarding the child’s circumstances.
 Our CASA program has been in existence since 1998.

-Tammara Hudson (middle) and Lauren Frederick, CASA Coordinator (right) with Judge Buck
+Tammara Hudson (middle) and Lauren Miller, CASA Coordinator (right) with Judge Buck

 Advocate for a child and become a CASA Volunteer today!